BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Terror, Will of Evil.

-Automatons â€” *Castellans are beings of war; they have no knowledge of tactics or leading an army.*
+Automatons — *Castellans are beings of war; they have no knowledge of tactics or leading an army.*

 Castellans of Dol Guldur do not grant their Stand Fast! rule to nearby Warrior models.